 About Clothes for Legs

 Wide pants - wide possibilities!
 Here is very interesting model of medieval style pants for your attention.
 Starting the VII-VIII centuries, you could see them on the various figurines and stones of Vikings’ epoch.
+Base price includes: Natural cotton; Black color.
 Silver figurine from Uppäkra Barbaricum, Lund University Historical Museum Picture stone from Halla, Broa, Gotland Picture stone from Lärbro, Tängelgårda, Gotland Picture stone from Smiss, Gotland, Swedish History Museum At the first sight, these SCA pants are classic pants of a sea-dog.
 Wide to the knees and tight at the bottom.
-Comfortable, functional and almost one-size-fits-all.
-In such pants, one should rob nearshore...
+Comfortable, functional and almost...

 Pants with drawstrings on the waist are the part of warrior costume.
 Rather open cut will provide you with freedom of movements.
 Coming with shirt and cotta, the pants will create your individual fantasy style character of warrior.
 You can order it in any colour of different material.

 In the early medieval period brais were wearing under tunics or shirts and were rather loose-fitting.
 As the undershirt bеcame shorter and matched to body so did the undergarment.
 There were models that could tie along the sides.
 Undergarment is a foundation and just must have of men's medieval costume.
 This example of medieval men's braie can be made of white or natural coloured linen or cotton.
 If you wish other colour, please contact us at [email protected]